New Zealand Premier Hockey League

-The Sentinel Homes Premier Hockey League is a field hockey competition organised by Hockey New Zealand, which replaced the New Zealand National Hockey League.

-The competition serves as New Zealand's premier domestic hockey league, helping unearth future talent for selection to the country's national teams; the Black Sticks.
+The Premier Hockey League an annual field hockey competition.
+The league serves as New Zealand's premier domestic hockey league, helping unearth future talent for selection to the country's national teams; the Vantage Black Sticks.

 The Central Falcons were the inaugural tournament champions in both the men's and women's editions, taking out the 2020 titles.

 History

-The Sentinel Homes Premier Hockey League was founded in 2020.
-The tournament was formed following an overhaul of the New Zealand National Hockey League (NHL), and replaced the tournament to serve as New Zealand's premier hockey competition.
+The Premier Hockey League was founded in 2020.
+The tournament was formed as a response to Hockey New Zealand needing to provide their top players elite-level hockey, with the Black Sticks being unable to travel due to the country's COVID restrictions.

-The League features many format adjustments which were introduced in the 2019 editions of the NHL.

 In 2020, it was confirmed that the league had secured a major partnership with Sentinel Homes, with naming rights also afforded to the company, forming the Sentinel Homes Premier Hockey League.

+Following a four-year break in competition, the league will return in 2024.
+The league will now be privately run, with a focus on being a franchise-based competition.